flavienbwk/howto/README.md

 ## TODOs

-- [ ] GIF for Howto presentation on pizza ordering

 - [ ] Make it possible to save howtos to run them without specifying a scenario file path

   Let's say you have a `cook-a-cake.json` scenario file.
 Let's save it.